emqx/emqx-docs/en_US/advanced/cluster.md

 ### Autoclean of Cluster Nodes

-*EMQX* supports Autoclean fol cluster , which can be configured in `etc/emqx.conf` :
+*EMQX* supports Autoclean for cluster, which can be configured in `etc/emqx.conf` :

 ```bash
 cluster.autoclean = 5m